MaazRehman/scoober-frontend/README.md

 https://github.com/MaazRehman/scoober-frontend/assets/25147055/18bb946c-6b04-4cbd-8faa-13933d96f48b

+### Tech Improvements

+- Add an `.nvmrc` file to switch to recommended version for node by repository owners.
+- Integrate sentry in the project for logs and metrics
+- Move the code from javascript to typescript for better type support , abstraction and readability.
+- Add prettier, linter and static validator on pre-commit hook

 ## Next steps
 - [ ] Add graceful exit if a person leaves the room in the middle of the game
 - [ ] Add a condition of the server to handle only max of 2 people can join a human type room